jeraldrich/MSLP/README.md

 For every core you have, a seperate process will be spawned and handle SQLAlchemy integrity checks, parsing, and insertion into MySQL using batch inserts.

 Parses and stores 10 million messages in a transactional database in around 2-3 minutes.
 Generates results in 1 minute.
-Processor usage around 25% per core.
-Total memory usage between 70-120MB
+Processor usage around 7%-20% per core.
+Total memory usage between 70-100MB total.

 Generates a result file for you to check against.